Kyle Higashioka Player Props: Yankees vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 17th in the league with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Padres has a collective 8.5 K/9, which ranks 18th in the league.

-- The Padres' 3.92 team ERA ranks 10th among all league pitching staffs.
+- The Padres' 3.88 team ERA ranks 10th across all league pitching staffs.

-- Padres pitchers combine to rank 11th in baseball in home runs allowed (55 total, 1.1 per game).
+- The Padres rank 11th in baseball in home runs given up (56 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.